Map and explore oxygen level data using charts

 - In the Contents pane, under Legend, select the Dissolved02_2014 legend item.

-- On the Legend Item tab, for Sizing, change the following patch parameters:
+- In the Element pane, on the Legend Item tab, for Sizing, change the following patch parameters:

 - For Patch width, type 24 pt.

 - If necessary, resize and position the legend to a location between the map frames and above the north arrow.

 The final element that a good reference map needs is a scale bar.
 You'll add one to both map frames for clarity.

 - On the ribbon, on the Insert tab, in the Map Surrounds group, click the Scale Bar drop-down arrow and select Scale Line 1.

 Clicking the top half of the button inserts a default scale bar.
 As with the north arrow, there is a gallery of scale bar styles available, but the default is suitable for your purposes.

 - Click and drag a rectangle on the map layout to place the scale bar.

 - Move and position the scale bar below the 2014 map frame.
 Resize the scale bar so the upper range stops at 120 miles.